List of non-professional marathon runners: Notes

 Eddie Izzard ran the equivalent of 43 marathons in 51 days in 2009, though none of these was an organized marathon.

-In 2007, Hamish Blake reportedly ran the length of a marathon around a track in Melbourne, "in an attempt to beat Katie Holmes's marathon time.
+In 2007, Hamish Blake reportedly ran the length of a marathon around a track in Melbourne, "in an attempt to beat Katie Holmes' marathon time.
 He succeeded, in a time of 5:25:00."

 Joe Strummer guitarist and lead vocalist for punk band the Clash, claimed to have run the Paris Marathon in 1982; no records exist of his attempt or finish.